-Ingress Provider edge: The Provider Edge that transmits FR-MPLS packets to the PE (see egress PE) located at the other end of the pseudo-wire.
+Ingress Provider edge: The Provider Edge that transmits FR-MPLS packets.

-Provider edge: A Provider Edge (PE) is a network edge device that provides a frame relay service over an MPLS network.
+Provider Edge: A Provider Edge (PE) is a network edge device that provides a frame relay service over an MPLS network.

 Label Switched Path: A Label Switched Path (LSP) is the path through one or more MPLS nodes at one level of the hierarchy over which packets in a particular forwarding equivalence class are transmitted.